tars9/modplax/README.md

 modplax
 =======

-TARS 9 Modplax is an integrated server that installs, integrates and manages Apache HTTP Server, Apache Tomcat, Ruby on Rails, Node.js, PHP and MariaDB.
+Middleware that installs, integrates, and manages web servers, application servers, database servers, and more.

 Table of contents
 -----------------